AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Core advantages.md

 -   Alibaba Cloud CDN has the largest number of CDN nodes for content delivery acceleration in mainland China.
 Alibaba Cloud has deployed more than 2,300 CDN nodes in mainland China and over 500 CDN nodes across regions outside of mainland China.
 For more information, see [Node distribution](/intl.en-US/Product Introduction/Node distribution.md).
 -   The bandwidth capacity of Alibaba Cloud CDN far outweighs that of other similar CDN products in mainland China.
 The bandwidth capacity of any single CDN node exceeds 40 Gbit/s, and the total bandwidth capacity of all CDN nodes in mainland China is 130 Tbit/s.
 -   Excellent key performance metrics ensure optimal user experience.
 Alibaba Cloud CDN provides a cache hit ratio of over 95%, with response times measured in milliseconds, and over 95% smoothness rate for accelerated video delivery.
-For more information, see [Common performance indicators](/intl.en-US/Product Introduction/Why choose Alibaba Cloud CDN?.md).
+For more information, see [Common performance indicators](/intl.en-US/Product Introduction/Performance indicators of Alibaba Cloud CDN.md).

 **Ease of use**

 Alibaba Cloud CDN can accelerate content delivery in a variety of scenarios, such as downloads of small and large files, on-demand video and audio streaming, live streaming media, Dynamic Route for CDN \(DCDN\), and Secure Content Delivery Network \(SCDN\).
 You can easily customize CDN to fit your needs by using EdgeScript.
 Alibaba Cloud CDN has been popular for the achievements brought to the customers.
-For more information, see [Case studies for CDN](/intl.en-US/Product Introduction/Case studies for CDN.md) and [Alibaba Cloud safeguards AirAsia seasonal promotions](/intl.en-US/Successful Cases/Alibaba Cloud safeguards AirAsia seasonal promotions.md).
+For more information, see [Case studies](/intl.en-US/Product Introduction/Case studies.md) and [Alibaba Cloud safeguards AirAsia seasonal promotions](/intl.en-US/Successful Cases/Alibaba Cloud safeguards AirAsia seasonal promotions.md).

 -   The [CDN console](https://cdn.console.aliyun.com/overview) provides a graphical overview of the features provided and simplifies management.
 For more information, see [Domain Management](/intl.en-US/Domain Management/Features.md) and [Service Management](/intl.en-US/Service Management/Overview.md).
 -   You can use EdgeScript to customize CDN to fit your needs and shorten the time to release custom features.
 For more information, see [Overview of EdgeScript](/intl.en-US/EdgeScript/Introduction/Overview.md).